 Some of the project funds will go toward hiring a subcontractor specializing in remediation, due to hazardous materials, like asbestos and lead paint, that need to be cleared from the site.

-Cesan says the owner of Albert's Hardware, Ronald Clark, of Cheshire, favors the proposition and is working with the town to be included as a project in the 2012 Community
+Cesan says the owner of Albert's Hardware, Ronald Clark, of Cheshire, favors the proposition and is working with the town to be included as a project in the 2012 Community Development Block Grant application, potentially bringing facade improvements to the historic building.

 Clark declined to comment on the project Tuesday.